silentmemo/index_picker/README.md

 ```

 ### TODOs
-1. provide before and after base composition of index.
-2. print warnings if any of the base exceed limit
+1. print warnings if any of the base exceed limit